 The Copper Queen Hotel, Facebook |

-Bisbee’s development spurred artist Stephen Hutchison to purchase and redevelop the famed Copper Queen Hotel.
+Bisbee’s development as a tourist destination spurred artist Stephen Hutchison to purchase and redevelop the famed Copper Queen Hotel.
 Today, it is the most iconic lodging place in town.
-It was in 1898 when the Queen Consolidated Mining Company decided that they needed a comfortable place for the executives and dignitaries to stay when they visited the mines, especially considering most of their business was run from their Bisbee operations.
+In 1898 the Queen Consolidated Mining Company provided the hotel with a comfortable place for the executives and dignitaries when they visited.

 Building across the street (owned by Phelps Dodge) was used to heat the Copper